What do I need to get on the wireless network?

 Pick up a Password Change from the switchboard operator in the Student Information Center (SIC) - room B6G in the 198 building.
 Fill it out and turn it in to the Public Safety officer in the kiosk in the 198 building lobby.
 For your protection, the officer will ask to see your student ID card to verify your identity.
 The IT department picks up the forms daily and will process the request within three business days.
 We do not notify students when the change has been made, only if there a problem with the request.

 Remember that good passwords are at least eight characters long, include upper and lower case letters, numbers and punctuation marks and do not include common names or English language words or syllables.

 There are two SSIDs on Main Campus hastings and SecureHastings (case sensitive).
-There is one SSID in the Tower hastings (case sensitive)

 The channel varies by location.
 Let your software and card scan for the strongest channel.

 In order to limit wireless use to Hastings students, we require the same login procedure for wired access as wireless access.
 This will ensure that people who are not members of the Hastings community will not get free Internet access by using laptops.

 An access point is a radio transmitter and receiver connected to our network which allows someone to connect to our network using its signals.